The Optomap® Retinal Exam

 Should I Have an Optomap Retinal Exam During My Eye Exams in South Windsor?

 If you are over 35, suffer from diabetes, high blood pressure or other diseases that may affect your vision and eye health, you should consider an Optomap retinal exam.
-Children usually prefer Optomap over having their eyes dilated because the procedure does not involve their South Windsor optometrist touching their eyes, using dilating eye drops or shining uncomfortably bright lights into their eyes.
+Children usually prefer Optomap over having their eyes dilated because the procedure does not involve their South Windsor or Newington optometrists touching their eyes, using dilating eye drops or shining uncomfortably bright lights into their eyes.

 What Diseases Can an Optomap Retinal Exam Detect?

 In addition to detecting glaucoma in its earliest stages, Optomap retinal scanning imagery can also discover the onset of age-related macular degeneration, cancer (melanoma of the eye), diabetic retinopathy and asymptomatic retinal detachment.
-During their eye exams in Newington, many patients who have no idea they have high blood pressure find out through an Optomap exam that they may have hypertension.
+During their eye exams in Newington and South Windsor, many patients who have no idea they have high blood pressure find out through an Optomap exam that they may have hypertension.
 Signs of prehypertension and hypertension often appear initially in the eye when blood vessels narrow abnormally or spots appear on the retina.
-With state-of-the-art digital imagery technology provided by Optomap, your optometrist can examine your retina more closely than ever to identify signs of disease and begin early treatment.
+With state-of-the-art digital imagery technology provided by Optomap, our optometrists can examine your retina more closely than ever to identify signs of disease and begin early treatment.

-To learn more about the benefits of an Optomap retinal exam or to schedule you and your family’s eye exams in South Windsor, please call Aucello Eyecare Center today at (860) 644-4362.
+To learn more about the benefits of an Optomap retinal exam or to schedule you and your family’s eye exams in South Windsor or Newington, please call Aucello Eyecare Center today at (860) 644-4362 or (860) 667-2020.